Studies find automatic braking can cut crashes over 40%

 Mitsubishi, Ford, Mercedes-Benz, Stellantis (formerly Fiat Chrysler), Volkswagen and Honda have filed documents with the government this year saying they’ve made emergency braking standard on at least 90% of their models.

-General Motors reported that only 73% of its models had the technology at the end of the 2022 model year, but a spokesman said GM would hit the 90% target by the end of the current model year.
+General Motors reported that only 73% of its models had the technology at the end of the 2022 model year, but a spokesman said GM would hit 98% by the end of the current model year as long as there aren’t supply chain issues.

 In addition, BMW, Hyundai, Mazda, Subaru, Tesla, Toyota, and Volvo passed 90% last year, according to the IIHS.